Facelift

 Frequently Asked Questions

 No. When performed by a skilled plastic surgeon, a facelift restores youthful contours without an overdone appearance.
-The goal is a refreshed, natural look, not a frozen one.
+The goal is a refreshed, natural look, not an artificial, unnatural one.

-Facelift scars are strategically placed along the hairline and natural creases around the ears.
-With proper care, they fade significantly and become nearly invisible over time.
+Facelift scars are strategically placed in natural creases around the ears.
+With proper care and sometimes lasers, they fade significantly and become nearly invisible over time.

 Yes.
-Facelifts are often combined with eyelid surgery, brow lift, fat grafting, or skin resurfacing for a more comprehensive rejuvenation.
+Facelifts are often combined with eyelid surgery, brow or neck lifting, fat grafting, or skin resurfacing for a more comprehensive rejuvenation.

 Pain is generally mild and manageable with medications.
 Most discomfort occurs during the first few days and gradually improves.

 As with any surgery, risks include bleeding, infection, nerve injury, or poor healing.
-Choosing a qualified plastic surgeon minimizes these risks.
+Choosing a qualified plastic surgeon can help minimise these risks.

 Facelift Surgeon in Singapore